h2oai/steam/scoring-service-builder/README.md

 ## Prediction server

 The result of the service above is a war file that can be run with

 `java -jar jetty-runner-9.3.9.M1.jar --port 8081 gbm.war
 `
 This in turn starts a web service at localhost:8081 .

-This service can be used for prediction
+There is also a web page for the predictor at http://localhost:8081 .

+### Using Get

+You can send a Get request with the input variables as the query string.

 `curl "localhost:8081/predict?Dest=JFK"`